AndreasKlausen/Text_Analysing_Using_VBA-/README.md

 ## Descriptive quantitative free text analysis approach using Visual Basic for Applications

 ### Introduction
 This VBA-Routine for Excel helps you to analyse text string and assigne them to categories.
+It is an easy to use tool!
 Many questionaires use closed questions.
 But there are often also open-end questions.
 To analyse those open-end question is very important becaus of the new informations you will get.
 One possibility to analyse the content of an open-end text field ist to look for keywords and assign the content to category.
 So you can count assigned categories to get a feeling for impotance.
 Our tool will do this job for you.
 I will demonstrate the function of our analysing tool by a little example: